 At the International Linear Collider (ILC) [1] it is expected that significant beam halo will be generated in the acceleration and final focus regions.
-Allowing this charge to traverse the interaction region (IR) will yield neglible luminosity increase, but, if scattered into the detector by the strong fields of the colliding beams, will degrade its resolution, and, possibly, cause damage.
+Allowing this charge to traverse the interaction region (IR) will yield negligible luminosity increase, but, if scattered into the detector by the strong fields of the colliding beams, will degrade its resolution, and, possibly, cause damage.
 For this reason a collimation section is included in the design of the beam delivery system.

 The design for this section involves restricting the aperture of the beampipe at various locations in order to halt any particles located far from the core of the bunch.
 Correct longitudinal positioning of these inserts will lead to the halo being removed for all betatron phases.

-As well as continuously absorbing a fraction of the

-power of the beam, the collimators must be designed to withstand a impact by an entire bunch.
-Typically a long (> $20\chi_0$) collimator is "shadowed" by a short (0.6 - $1.0\chi_0$) spoiler, whose purpose is to enlarge the size of the beam through multiple Coulomb scattering prior to absorption by the collimator, thus reducing the incident power density and the liklihood of damage.

-It is well known that the electro-magnetic field of a charged bunch propagating through a metallic beam-pipe with a relativistic velocity may be disrupted by changes in the geometry of the cross-section of that pipe, and that this disruption may be exacerbated by the finite resistivity of the beam pipe wall [2].
+These collimators are often flat, allowing separate control of the two transverse dimensions.
+As well as continuously absorbing a fraction of the power of the beam, the collimators must be designed to withstand a impact by an entire bunch.
+Typically a long (> $20\chi_0$ ) collimator is "shadowed" by a short $(0.6 - 1.0\chi_0)$ spoiler, whose purpose is to enlarge the size of the beam through multiple Coulomb scattering prior to absorption by the collimator, thus reducing the incident power density and the likelihood of damage.
+It is well known that the electromagnetic field of a charged bunch propagating through a metallic beam-pipe with a relativistic velocity may be disrupted by changes in the geometry of the cross-section of that pipe, by the finite resistivity of the surrounding structure, or by imperfections of the surface finish.
 In certain situations, the fields excited by the head of the bunch may act on the tail, inducing emittance growth, or, in the worst case, break-up of the beam.
-These fields are typically referred to as "wakefields".
+The fields resulting from the interaction of the beam with the structure surrounding it are typically referred to as "wakefields".

-Since each of the collimators provide a change in the cross-section of the beam-pipe, it is expected that they will generate wakefields, and are therefore an area of potential emittance growth.
-For this reason it is important

-^{}Electronic address: smolloy@slac.stanford.edu
+\Electronic address: smolloy@slac.stanford.edu